HOME /

 Carra

 Very much a Summer destination.
-In recent years not as good as it was, mainky down to environmental factors.
+In recent years not as good as it was, mainly down to environmental factors.
 Still can be worth a visit, a beautiful lake.

 Salmon Lough (Kylemore)